Do you know the ingredients in fat free half and half?

 Dairy products are a special source of interest to the ingredient detective in me.
 First it was cream.
 What is the difference between heavy cream and whipping cream?
 Is it just a matter of semantics or do they actually contain different ingredients.
 As I learned, the answer is not cut-and-dried.
 But in general, whipping cream has other ingredients (besides heavy cream)that act as thickeners and stabilizers.
 One such common added ingredient is carrageenan, an extract from edible seaweed.
 While carrageenan is considered generally safe by the FDA, there are scientists who that it may be cause or aggravate intestinal problems.

 Now it is half and half.
 Last week, I came upon a recipe that called for half and half.
 When I’m being “good,” I try to lighten up the calories and/or fat.
 So I glanced at the fat free half and half on the grocery shelf, considering whether to substitute it for the “real” thing that sat next to it on the grocery shelf.
-And that began my journey down this rabbi hole.
+And that began my journey down this rabbit hole.

 As I discovered, “regular” half and half has 30-40 calories and 3 – 3.5 grams of fat per 2 tablespoon serving.
 On the other hand, fat free half and half has 20 calories and 0 grams of fat.
 So far the the fat free version is looking pretty good.
 But wait.
 Calories and fat counts are only half the story.
 The other half (pardon the pun) is the ingredient list.